pvillela/rust-thread-local-drop/README.md

 # thread-local-drop

-This library supports the controlled and deliberate dropping and **_extraction_** of thread-local values, even before the corresponding threads terminate.
+This library supports the **_extraction_** of thread-local values that have been dropped.
 Computations that use thread-local variables and need to be able to extract the thread-local values can benefit from this library.

-It is not literally possible to force thread-local variables themselves to be dropped before their threads terminate, but we can accomplish our goal by using thread-local variables of a holder type that encapsulates the values of interest.
-We can take the encapsulated values of holders that have not already been dropped and then drop those values.
-The values _extracted_ from the the thread-local variables are accumulated and made available to the library's caller.

 ## Core concepts